Online MBA in Business Intelligence

 - Report to managers, executives, and other organization members

-The salary for a research analyst can vary by the type of position as well as the company and location.
-A popular choice among those with business intelligence training is an operations research analyst position, which specializes in doing the tough calculations to reduce costs and increase organizational efficiency.
+The salary for a research analyst can vary by the type of position and the company and location.
+A popular choice among those with business intelligence training is an operations research analyst position specializing in doing the tough calculations to reduce costs and increase organizational efficiency.
 In the US, the median annual wage for an operations research analyst was $83,390 per year in May 2018.1

 Management consultants, also called management analysts, are responsible for providing advice on how to run an organization more efficiently to increase its profitability2.
 Most management consultants work for the companies they analyze, but some work independently and meet privately with their clients on a contractual basis.
 Some choose to specialize in a particular industry, such as government or telecommunications.
 Management consultants are expected to: